os-climate/sostrades-dev-tools/docs/source/user_manual.md

   parameters change to save.
 - **start execution**: to run the study so that the outputs are computed.
 - **import dataset**: a dataset is a group of data, and a dataset mapping describes how datasets are organised within the study.
-Hence, by opening the dataset mapping file (in JSON format), the datasets are imported and new input data is available.
+Hence, by opening the dataset mapping file (in JSON format), the datasets are imported, and new input data is available.
 When a dataset is imported, the changes impacted on the study are visible in the "Notification" section.
-- **export in dataset** : similarly as for the import, the outputs are exported with a mapping file (in JSON format).
+- **export in dataset** : like for the import, the outputs are exported with a mapping file (in JSON format).
   Hence, the outputs are put in datasets.
-When a dataset is exported, the data exported in datasets are visible in the " Notification" section.
+When a dataset is exported, the data exported in datasets are visible in the "Notification" section.
 - **download study data into csv**
 - **execution pod size settings**: It is possible to change the pod size allocated before running your study (see section 4.1 for more details). <br>

 - **show/hide status**: the calculation status of a node can be either configure (C), pending (P), running (R), done (D), failed (F) or input data (I), as it can be seen below in information about calculation status.
-In the treeview in the previous subsection, the calculation status of the nodes are hidden while they are shown here: <br>
+In the treeview in the previous subsection, the calculation statuses of the nodes are hidden while they are shown here: <br>
 ![](images/platform_study/study_panel/action_bar/show_calculation_status.png)
 - **show validation state**: the validation state indicates whether data at a given node of the treeview has been validated manually.
 This validation happens in the data or charts tab of the study workspace, which are presented in the next section.
-In the treeview in the previous subsection, the validation state of the nodes are hidden while they are shown here: <br>
+In the treeview in the previous subsection, the validation states of the nodes are hidden while they are shown here: <br>
 ![](images/platform_study/study_panel/action_bar/show_validation_state.png) <br>
 In this example, the data has been validated at root node but not at other nodes. <br>
 Moreover, both calculation status and validation state can be shown in the treeview: <br>